dependabot/dependabot-core/README.md

 # Dependabot Core [![Dependabot Status][dependabot-status]][dependabot]

 Dependabot Core is the heart of [Dependabot][dependabot].
-It handles the logic for updating dependencies on GitHub or GitHub Enterprise (we plan to support Bitbucket and Gitlab in future, too).
+It handles the logic for updating dependencies on GitHub (including GitHub Enterprise) and GitLab.
+We plan to add support for Bitbucket in future, too.

 If you want to host your own automated dependency update bot then this repo should give you the tools you need.
 A reference implementation is available